apiaryio/dredd/docs/how-it-works.md

 #### Swagger

 The effective request body is inferred from [`"in": "body"` and `"in": "form"` parameters][parameters].

-Since Swagger doesn't provide any way to specify raw JSON sample for the request body, Dredd's [Swagger Adapter][] generates some sample values from the JSON Schema provided in the [`schema`][] property.
+If body parameter has [`schema.example`][], it is used as a raw JSON sample for the request body.
+If it's not present, Dredd's [Swagger Adapter][] generates sample values from the JSON Schema provided in the [`schema`][] property.
 Following rules apply when the adapter fills values of the properties, ordered by precedence:

 1. Value of `default`.
 2. First value from `enum`.